cbcoutinho/adFE2D/README.md

 To run adFE2D, you first need to create a mesh file using GMSH, or manually write a .msh file that has the same format as a GMSH .msh file.
-Currently, only linear quadrilateral meshes are allowed, but linear trianle element meshes as well as hybrid meshes are being implemented.
+Currently, only linear quadrilateral meshes are allowed, but linear trianle element meshes as well as hybrid meshes will be implemented.

-Once the the program is compiled and a mesh file has been created, the program is executed using the following command:
+Once the the program is compiled and a mesh file has been created, the program is executed from the test directory using the following
+command:

 `../bin/adFE2D example.msh`